MPS VI (Maroteaux-Lamy Syndrome)

 How common are these diseases?

-It has been estimated that about 1 in 215,000 births are affected with MPS VI (Maroteaux-Lamy syndrome).
+It has been estimated that in British Columbia, 1 in 100,000 babies born would have Hurler.
+The estimate for Scheie is 1 in 500,000, births and for Hurler/Scheie it is 1 in 115,000.
 There is an estimate in the United States that 1 in 25,000 births will result in some form of MPS.

 How is the disease inherited?

 We all have genes inherited from our parents which control whether we are tall, short, fair, etc. Some genes we inherit are “recessive,” that is to say we carry the gene but it does not have any effect on our development.